2025 Awami League ban protests: Ultimatum (10–12 May)

-Protesters at Shahbagh expressed joy, although some were dissatisfied as the government did not issue a permanent ban.
+Protesters at Shahbag expressed joy, although some were dissatisfied as the government did not issue a permanent ban.
 Hasnat Abdullah instructed protesters to continue their movement until a final statement from the government was announced.
-Protesters rejected the government’s decision and accused it of not fulfilling their core demand.
-Consequently, a meeting was held at the Jamuna building between top government policymakers and leaders such as Hasnat Abdullah of the National Citizens’ Party, Ali Ahsan Zunaid of Up Bangladesh, and Sharif Usman Hadi of Inqilab Manch.
-After the meeting, Hasnat Abdullah addressed a midnight press conference expressing satisfaction with the government’s stance and urged protesters to return home.
+Protesters rejected the government's decision and accused it of not fulfilling their core demand.
+Consequently, a meeting was held at the Jamuna building between top government policymakers and leaders such as Hasnat Abdullah of the National Citizen Party, Ali Ahsan Zunaid of Up Bangladesh, and Osman Hadi of Inqilab Moncho.
+After the meeting, Hasnat Abdullah addressed a midnight press conference, expressing satisfaction with the government's stance and urging protesters to return home.

-On the morning of 11 May, Chief Election Commissioner A M M Nasir Uddin stated that the Election Commission would convene a meeting to decide on the party’s registration once the gazette notification on the Awami League ban is issued.
+On the morning of 11 May, Chief Election Commissioner A. M. M. Nasir Uddin stated that the Election Commission would convene a meeting to decide on the party's registration once the gazette notification regarding the Awami League ban was issued.
 On the same day, injured activists from the student uprising and dissatisfied relatives of the injured or killed continued their protest at Shahbagh.
 They demanded a permanent ban on Bangladesh Awami League, enactment of a July Protection Law, and immediate announcement of the July Declaration.
-In the afternoon, in front of the Madhu’s Canteen at Dhaka University, Inqilab Manch proposed three additional demands: a separate tribunal for trying parties and individuals, a commission to ensure restitution for innocent Awami League workers, and publication of the July Revolution Declaration by 5 August 2025.
+In the afternoon, in front of the Madhu's Canteen at Dhaka University, Inqilab Moncho proposed three additional demands: a separate tribunal for trying parties and individuals, a commission to ensure restitution for innocent Awami League workers, and publication of the July Declaration by 5 August 2025.
 At 10 PM, the injured activists and bereaved families of the uprising withdrew their protest.
-On 12 May 2025, Sarjis Alam of the National Citizens’ Party reminded the government via a Facebook post that a gazette on the ban of Bangladesh Awami League was due that day and gave the interim authority a five-hour deadline.
+On 12 May 2025, Sarjis Alam of the National Citizen Party reminded the government via a Facebook post that a gazette on the ban of Bangladesh Awami League was due that day and gave the interim authority a five-hour deadline.